ezEngine/docs-src/pages/docs/input/input-overview.md

 Therefore, if you write a custom game state to show a main menu, you would use this direct access to hook up the input system to the UI navigation.

-Direct access to `ezInputManager` is (currently) not possible through [TypeScript components](../custom-code/typescript/typescript-overview.md).

 ### Component Based Input Access

 In games where the player does have a physical presence, such as creatures or vehicles, and they may swap between those, it might be difficult to retrieve the input in a [game state](../runtime/application/game-state.md) and then use it to control any one of the many vehicles.